feedyard/aws-bootstrap/README.md

 ### bootstrap the secure s3 buckets

-In the local repo, create a file _bootstrap_vars.json_ in the following format.
+In the local repo, create a file _bootstrap.json_ in the following format.

 ```json
 {